-Dr. Nicholas J. Morley, a member of the scientific and technical cadre of senior executives, is the Senior Scientist for High Power Photonics, Directed Energy Directorate, Air Force Research Laboratory, Kirtland Air Force Base, New Mexico.
-He provides authoritative scientific technical counsel and advice to AFRL senior management on all aspects of the science and application of high power photonics and is responsible for planning, conducting, evaluating and coordinating both theoretical and experimental studies in high power photonics within AFRL and in support of other Air Force major commands and organizations.
+Dr. Nicholas J. Morley, a member of the scientific and technical cadre of senior executives, is the Senior Scientist for High Power Photonics, Information and Spectrum Warfare Directorate, Air Force Research Laboratory, Kirtland Air Force Base, New Mexico.
+He provides authoritative scientific technical counsel and advice to AFRL senior management on all aspects of the science and application of high power photonics and is responsible for planning, conducting, evaluating, and coordinating both theoretical and experimental studies in high power photonics within AFRL and in support of other Air Force major commands and organizations.

 EDUCATION

-1987 Associates, Computer Programming, University of New Mexico, Albuquerque
+1987 Associate’s degree, Computer Programming, University of New Mexico, Albuquerque

-1988 Bachelor of Science, Nuclear Engineering, University of New Mexico, Albuquerque
+1988 Bachelor of Science degree, Nuclear Engineering, University of New Mexico, Albuquerque

-1991 Master of Science, Nuclear Engineering, University of New Mexico, Albuquerque
+1991 Master of Science degree, Nuclear Engineering, University of New Mexico, Albuquerque

 1993 Doctor of Philosophy, Nuclear Engineering, University of New Mexico, Albuquerque